 - Earlier bonding and breastfeeding for the baby

-- Less baby breathing difficulties because the lung fluid is squeezed out by the birth process
+- Less baby breathing difficulties because the birth process squeezes out the lung fluid

-- Exposure to mother's microbiome improves immunity for baby
+- Exposure to the mother's microbiome improves immunity for baby

 - Subsequent vaginal births are generally easier and faster